Sutton, SW London

 - New Guitar: When you purchase a new guitar, it often requires a setup to match your playing style and preferences.

-- Seasonal Changes: Changes in humidity and temperature can affect your guitar’s wood, necessitating a setup.
+- Seasonal Changes: Changes in humidity and temperature can affect some guitars, necessitating a setup.

 - String Changes: After changing string gauges or types, a setup is often needed to accommodate the different tension of the new strings.